Back to home

 Export for your paper

 Export cited passages with timestamps as TXT or Markdown.
 Import into your qualitative analysis software (NVivo, ATLAS.ti, Dedoose) or paste directly into your research document with proper attribution.
-The timestamps serve as verifiable references back to the original recording, supporting transparency and reproducibility in your published findings.
+Timestamps serve as verifiable references back to the original recording, supporting transparency and reproducibility in your published findings.

 Why it matters

-Qualitative researchers face a specific version of the video problem: they need transcripts that are accurate enough to quote in published work, searchable enough to identify patterns across sources, and organized enough to support systematic analysis.
-VidNotes addresses all three needs in a single tool.
-Unlike general-purpose transcription services that require uploading sensitive interview data to external servers, VidNotes processes audio through AIProxy's secure pipeline and stores all transcript data locally on your device via SwiftData, which matters for IRB compliance and participant confidentiality.
+Qualitative researchers face a particular version of the video problem.
+You need transcripts accurate enough to quote in published work, searchable enough to spot patterns across sources, and organized enough to support systematic analysis.
+VidNotes covers all three in one tool.
+Unlike general-purpose transcription services that require uploading sensitive interview data to external servers, VidNotes runs audio through AIProxy's secure pipeline and stores all transcript data locally on your device via SwiftData, which matters for IRB compliance and participant confidentiality.

-The AI Chat feature is particularly powerful for research.
-Instead of re-reading entire transcripts to find discussions about a specific theme, you can ask questions like 'What were the participant's concerns about data privacy?' and get a synthesized answer with citations to the exact moments those concerns were expressed.
-This accelerates the thematic analysis process significantly, especially in the early stages when you are developing your codebook and need to quickly scan 15-20 interviews for the prevalence of a potential theme before committing to a full coding pass.
+AI Chat is especially powerful for research.
+Instead of re-reading entire transcripts to find discussions about a theme, ask questions like 'What were the participant's concerns about data privacy?' and get a synthesized answer with citations to the exact moments those concerns came up.
+Speeds up thematic analysis, especially in the early stages when you're building your codebook and need to scan 15-20 interviews for the prevalence of a potential theme before committing to a full coding pass.

 For researchers working with multilingual sources, VidNotes processes each interview in its original language with automatic detection across 30+ languages and generates summaries in that same language.
-This preserves the participant's original phrasing and terminology, which is essential for accurate qualitative analysis.
-You can transcribe an interview conducted in Japanese, search it for specific Japanese terms, and generate a Japanese summary without any translation step.
-For comparative studies across language groups, this means each transcript faithfully represents the participant's actual words rather than a translated approximation.
+That preserves the participant's original phrasing and terminology, which matters for accurate qualitative analysis.
+You can transcribe an interview conducted in Japanese, search it for specific Japanese terms, and generate a Japanese summary with no translation step.
+For comparative studies across language groups, each transcript faithfully represents the participant's actual words rather than a translated approximation.

-The export workflow is designed with academic toolchains in mind.
+The export workflow is built with academic toolchains in mind.
 TXT and Markdown exports are formatted for direct import into qualitative analysis software like NVivo, ATLAS.ti, and Dedoose.
 Timestamps in the exported files serve as verifiable citations back to the original recording, supporting the transparency standards expected in peer-reviewed qualitative research.
-For conference presentations, you can use the timestamp search to quickly locate and play the exact moment a participant made a key statement, providing authentic evidence alongside your analysis.
+For conference presentations, use the timestamp search to quickly locate and play the exact moment a participant made a key statement, giving you authentic evidence alongside your analysis.

 Try VidNotes free